XDracam/simple_mapreduce/readme.md

-# Simple map/reduce header for C++ client side code
+# Simple map/reduce header for C++17 client side code

 This is a small project that should help me learn more about C++, but I'm putting it here since it might be helpful for new people coming from a more functional background, such as haskell or scala.